-- Make sure fingernails and toenails are clipped short before each training session.
+Ensure fingernails and toenails are trimmed short before each class.

-- Brush your teeth before training to prevent offensive bad breath.
+Brush your teeth and use mouthwash before training to eliminate bad breath.

-- Do not train if you are sick with common illnesses such as the cold or flu.
+Never train if you are sick with common communicable sicknesses such as the cold or flu.

-- If you think you may have a staph infection, get medical attention immediately.
-These infections spread throughout the body rapidly, and can be life threatening if left untreated.
+If you suspect a staph infection, get medical attention immediately.
+These fast spreading illnesses can actually be fatal if ignored.